AlexaBar/wewantwaste-skip-redesign/README.md

 This is a modern, fully responsive redesign of the skip selection experience for WeWantWaste.
-Built with React, styled with pure CSS, animated with Framer Motion, and infused with engaging UI/UX features for both desktop and mobile users.
+Built with React, styled with pure CSS and infused with engaging UI/UX features for both desktop and mobile users.

+## Sandbox

+The sandbox url is https://94hkjs-4173.csb.app/

-My Approach
+## My Approach

 I focused on modern UI/UX principles while keeping the existing functionality: